Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 2. Generate leads and boost conversions

-Social media is an effective tool for generating new leads to your site, selling more products, and boosting your conversion rates.
-You can generate traffic to your site by including direct links to your website in your bio or posts.
+Social media is an effective tool for generating new leads for your site, selling more products, and boosting your conversion rates.
+You can generate website traffic by including direct links to your website in your bio or posts.
 There are numerous additional routes to promote your site or brand, such as creating contests involving users engaging with your posts, sharing live streaming events via your Youtube or Instagram channel, or selling your products directly through Facebook’s Shop Section on Instagram's Shopping feature.

 3. Foster relationships with customers